OpenSourcePolitics/recruitment-tests/ruby/ruby.md

 **Instructions:**
 * For each level, make test(s) go green.

+### Level A
+The mathematician Leonardo Fibonacci posed the following problem in his essay Liber Abaci:
+"How many pairs of rabbits will have been produced in one year, starting from a single pair, if each month, each pair procreates a new pair that will become capable of breeding from the following month?"

+Design a ruby program that implements the fibonacci suite.

+**Instructions:**
+* Modify only main.rb

+**Run test:**

+``rspec ./level-a/main_spec.rb --format doc``

 ### Level X
 We are building a peer-to-peer car rental service.
 Let's call it Drivy :)